guspatagonico/guspatagonico/README.md

 I'm a Web Developer, IT Consultant, and Founder of [EcimTech](https://ecimtech.com), passionate about building tailored web solutions that drive growth, innovation, and transformation.

 Here, I explore full-stack web technologies, experiment with open-source projects, and share what I learn along the way.
-I believe in the perks of sharing knowledge: **building, learning, evolving** — one project, one lesson at a time.
+I believe in the perks of sharing knowledge: **building, learning, evolving**.

 ---

 ## 🔥 What I do
+- 🚀 Building and Growing Digital Products
+- ⚙️ IT Consulting and Digital Solutions Architecture
 - 🌐 Full-Stack Web Development (Next.js, React, Node.js, and more)
-- ⚙️ IT Consulting and Digital Solutions Architecture
 - 🛠️ Open-Source Projects and Experimentation
 - 📚 Knowledge Sharing and Community Contribution
-- 🚀 Building and Growing Digital Products

 ---